IBM/maximo-labs/MkDocs/monitor_nodered_csv_importer_2.0/docs/setup_device.md

 1. Go to Setup in Monitor
 2. Click on the Device Type created earlier in the lab
 3. Click on the black button "Set up device type"
-4. On the left side open Metric
+4. On the left side open Metric and then select AC_POWER
-5. Click on Data table to see the values of that metric
+5. Click on Data table to see the values of that metric<br>
 ![Data table](/img/monitor_nodered_csv_importer_2.0/data_table.png)
 9. Congratulations!
 You have ingested data from a CSV file into Monitor
 10. Now you can explore creating calculated data metrics and dashboards in Monitor